-Bead making is the most ancient art form and is one of the popular crafts in Indian subcontinent.
+Bead making is the most ancient art form and a popular craft in Indian subcontinent quite unique involving expertise and creativity.
 The process of bead making first came forth at almost three thousand years ago.
-It is quite unique involving expertise and creativity.
-The glass bead making involves manipulation of glasses and it is segregated into three main categories.
-These include molded beads, wound beads and drawn beads.
-There are many forms of metamorphosing molten glass in bead.
-Among various forms, the most popular one is lamp- winding.
+The glass bead making involves manipulation of glasses and is segregated into three main categories.
+These include moulded beads, wound beads and drawn beads.
+There are many forms of metamorphosing molten glass in bead the most popular one being lamp- winding.

 Only a torch will have to be used for melting the glass beads.
-Afterwards a metal mandrel rod has to be dipped into `mandrel coating` and has to leave as it is through out the whole night for drying out.
-Before starting the work please wear your safety glasses and then concentrate your torch on it.
+Afterwards a metal mandrel rod has to be dipped into 'mandrel coating' and has to leave as it is through out the whole night for drying out.
+Before starting the work one has to wear their safety glasses and then the torch to be concentrated upon it.
 It does not stop here only; a lot more works are associated with it.
 After finishing bead making, there is a huge task left to design the beads.
-Various decorating processes are followed like, raking, dots, drags and also decorating them with flowers and other beautiful objects are practiced.
+Various decorating processes are followed like, raking, dots, drags and also decorating them with flowers etc.

-Glass bead making in India is very popular.
-In fact India is the fountainhead of bead making.
+Glass bead making in India is very popular in fact India being the fountainhead of bead making.
 Three large bead industries have developed along with proliferation of few hundreds of small bead making industries.

 |